 Plains Empty takes the old standard of a restless spirit and infuses new life into it by setting the action in a deserted outback mining camp.
 When a woman is left alone on the edge of nowhere, she begins seeing visions of a ghostly young girl and starts seeking more information about her identity.

-Punctuated with stunning landscape shots that emphasize our protagonist’s sense of isolation, Cole has put together a haunting and effective story.
+Punctuated with stunning landscape shots that emphasise our protagonist's sense of isolation, Cole has put together a haunting and effective story.

 How Plains Empty came into being